 So I hopped online and ordered a new phone to be sent to him for hand-delivery to me.

 Blessing #5: My replacement phone/camera only cost $350, not $700!

-Blessing #6: With my credit cards stolen and cancelled, you might wonder how I ordered anything online.
-Luckily I had recently ordered a new credit card which was already sitting in Colorado.
-My friend gave me the relevant information to activate the card and I used it online to order the new phone.
+Blessing #6: With my credit cards stolen and canceled, you might wonder how I ordered anything online.
+Luckily I had recently ordered a new credit card which was already with my friend.
+He gave me the relevant information to activate the card and I used it online to order the new phone.

 (See also: What to do if Your Passport is Lost or Stolen)

 Life Lessons From Having my Purse Stolen